sarahjones123/nGenue_docs/docs/getting_started/inbook_structure.md

+---
+hide:
+ - toc
+---

 # Understanding legal entity, business unit, strategy, and portfolio

 The **legal entity, business unit, strategy,** and **portfolio** form the foundational building blocks of the organizational hierarchy for a trader.
 These elements help segment operational, financial, and strategic activities across different divisions.
 Proper configuration ensures compliance, accountability, and alignment with corporate goals.
+Adding one line

 * **Legal entity:** The primary company entity engaging in contracts and transactions.
 * **Business unit:** Sub-entities within the legal entity, managing specific operations (e.g., retail gas, industrial supply).
 * **Strategy:** Defines goals like securing supply, managing costs, or maximizing revenue.
 * **Portfolio:** Groups contracts, deals, and assets under a strategy to facilitate reporting and analytics.

-    !!! example "Example"
+    !!! question "Example"

         For a natural gas company, the Legal entity might be **"EnergyCorp LLC,"** with business units like **"Wholesale operations"** and **"Retail services."** A strategy could involve maximizing sales to industrial clients, while the portfolio includes contracts and pipelines supporting that goal.